-Once you're in a safe place, you can call the National Sexual Assault Hotline at 800.656.HOPE (4673) to be connected with a local sexual assault service provider.
+Once you are in a safe place, you can call the National Sexual Assault Hotline at 1-800-656-HOPE (4673) to be connected with a local sexual assault service provider.
 They will direct you to the appropriate local health facility that can care for survivors of sexual assault.
-They can also send an advocate to help walk you through the process of receiving medical care during this tough time.
-If you can, it's best to avoid showering or bathing before arrival.
+They also can send an advocate to help walk you through the process of receiving medical care during this tough time.
+If you can, it is best to avoid showering or bathing before arrival.
 Bring a change of clothing with you if you are able.